 ag1with the name of your availability group:

 ALTER AVAILABILITY GROUP [ag1] SET REQUIRED_SYNCHRONIZED_SECONDARIES_TO_COMMIT = 1;

 This setting ensures that every active transaction is committed to the primary replica and at least one synchronous secondary replica.

 Demote the primary replica to a secondary replica.
 After the primary replica is demoted, it's read-only.
 To update the role to

 SECONDARY, run the following command on the SQL Server instance that hosts the primary replica:

 ALTER AVAILABILITY GROUP [ag1] SET (ROLE = SECONDARY);

 ALTER AVAILABILITY GROUP ag1 FORCE_FAILOVER_ALLOW_DATA_LOSS;

-To delete an AG, use DROP AVAILABILITY GROUP.
-For an AG created with cluster type NONE or EXTERNAL, the command must be executed on all replicas that are part of the AG.
+To delete an availability group, use DROP AVAILABILITY GROUP.
+For an availability group that's created with cluster type NONE or EXTERNAL, execute the command on all replicas that are part of the availability group.